xpack-dev-tools/qemu-arm-xpack/README-RELEASE.md

 ## Test if the npm binaries can be installed with xpm

-Run the `scripts/tests/trigger-travis-xpm-install.sh` script, this will install the package via `xpm install` on all supported platforms.
+Run the xPack action `trigger-workflow-test-xpm`, this will install the package via `xpm install` on all supported platforms.

 The test results are available from: